Nineteenth Dynasty of Egypt: Comparison of regnal lists

 Although the Nineteenth Dynasty is well-recorded, they aren't fully featured in many Egyptian king lists, mostly due to the surviving ones being written by the early Nineteenth Dynasty pharaohs.
-The Abydos king list was finished during the reign of Seti I while the Saqqara and Ramesseum king lists were finished during the reign Ramesses II, and so don't record the later pharaohs.
+The Abydos king list was finished during the reign of Seti I while the Fragmentary Abydos, Saqqara and Ramesseum king lists were finished during the reign Ramesses II, and so don't record the later pharaohs.

-The only 2 survivng king lists that fully feature the Nineteenth Dynasty are the Medinet Habu king list from the time of Ramesses III of the Twentieth Dynasty, and Manetho, who lived during the Ptolemaic Kingdom.
-The Medinet Habu king list omits Amenmesse, Siptah and Twosret.
+The only 2 surviving king lists that fully feature the Nineteenth Dynasty are the Medinet Habu king list from the time of Ramesses III of the Twentieth Dynasty, and Manetho, who lived during the Ptolemaic Kingdom.
+The Medinet Habu king list omits Amenmesse, Siptah and Twosret as a form of damnatio memoriae by the Twentieth Dynasty pharaohs.
 Manetho's now-lost work Aegyptiaca also provided individual reign lengths, however the lengths seem to be inaccurate and later Epitomes of the work were misunderstood by various writers who conflated multiple kings into a single figure, failed to understand the number of kings in this dynasty.